 Living in Michigan, I was taught that Chief Pontiac was a Native American war leader who masterminded and organized an uprising and siege of the British forts in Detroit and Mackinac in 1763.
 However, I was taught to say his name all wrong.
 It is spelled Pontiac, but in Ojibwe (or Chippewa), his real name is pronounced “Bwon-diac”.

 I was taught in school that the Michigan Indian tribes were primarily nomadic hunters and gathers.
 That they would set up their wigwams only for months at a time then move on.
 This is only partially true.
 It turned out both the Ottawa and Chippewa tribes had huge settlements that spanned miles.

 The whole coast near today’s Harbor Springs was called Waw-gaw-naw-ke-zee.
 It was a huge continuous village some fifteen or sixteen miles long and extending from what is now called Cross Village south along the Lake Michigan shore to Harbor Springs.
 It was said that the reason that we see no old-growth trees standing along this coast (also known as Arbor Croche), for a mile inland, is because the trees were entirely cleared away to make lodges for this famous long village.
 Just about the entire Ottawa population was wiped out by smallpox which the village never fully recovered from.

 #3 The Names of Mackinac and Michilimackinac means “large turtle” in the Ottawa and Chippewa language

-We were taught that the name of the beloved island on the straits of Mackinac was derived from the Ottawa and Chippewa word meaning “large turtle.”
+We were taught that the name of the beloved island on the straits of Mackinac was derived from the Michigan Indian Tribes of the Ottawa and Chippewa word meaning “large turtle.”
 Mackinac Island kind of looks like a turtle from the water so as a kid it’s believable.
 However, this is not the case.

 #4 Chief Tecumseh was killed by an American soldier named Johnson